 One of my clients, a management team, was entering a storm.
 Actually they were facing several storms.
 One of the heavy storms was this challenge: they had to face that they were about to loose one of their management partners.
-He is a respected partner, an appreciated colleague, a beloved friend.
+Peter van der Gun was a respected partner, an appreciated colleague, a beloved friend.
 The news that he was going to die struck everybody like a thunder strike.
 How will they endure this storm, that comes with all the raweness that nature has?
 As I finish this blog, the storm has entered.
 He passed away.

 This blog is to honour this team, as I can only bow in deep respect for these brave men with courageous hearts.
 And to the woman who is the Chief Happines Officer, who has the power to bring in the feminine support in this circle of men.